 You’re 23 weeks pregnant!

-Your pregnancy is in full swing and your baby is growing quickly.
+But your pregnancy is definitely in full swing, and your baby is growing quickly.

 Are you feeling more excited now you’re getting close to the third trimester?

 Wondering how many months 23 weeks pregnant is?

 You’re now in the 6th month of pregnancy milestones.
 Not long to go!

 Pregnancy week 23 is often the time most pregnant women really start to feel connected to their baby.